 Gettysburg

-Used as shelter for Confederate sharpshooters and a makeshift hospital after the Battle of Gettysburg, the Farnsworth House Inn is touted as one of the most haunted places in America.
-Stay in the historic bed-and-breakfast and choose from a variety of spooky experiences, including ghost hunts and guided walks through cemeteries, hospitals, and battle sites.
+Used as a shelter for Confederate sharpshooters and a makeshift hospital after the Battle of Gettysburg, the Farnsworth House Inn is touted as one of the most haunted places in the United States.
+Stay in the historic bed-and-breakfast and choose from a variety of eerie experiences, including ghost hunts and guided walks through cemeteries, hospitals, and battle sites.

 2. Old Jail Museum